 Another option if you’re coming from Taipei, Hsinchu or Taichung is to catch a ride by joining this event page on Facebook!

-If you want to stay overnight in Yanshui, try Cubilose Homestay (see prices and reviews) in town, or OHYA Boutique Motel (see prices and reviews) about 30 minutes walk from the town center, but you’ll want to book these very far in advance if you want any chance of getting a room.
+If you want to stay overnight in Yanshui, try OHYA Boutique Motel (see on Agoda / Booking) about 30 minutes walk from the town center, but you’ll want to book these very far in advance if you want any chance of getting a room.

 Our Wild Arrival in Yanshui